TL;DR

 No inventory at check-in.
 Without a baseline, the adjudicator has no reference for comparison and must assume the property was in good condition at check-in.
 Deductions for damage almost always fail in this scenario.

 Full replacement cost claimed instead of depreciated cost.
-The betterment principle violation.
-Quoting £800 for a new carpet when the carpet was 6 years old at tenancy end sees the claim reduced or refused.
+This is the betterment violation again.
+Quote £800 for a new carpet that was six years old at the end of the tenancy, and the claim gets cut down or refused.

 Cleaning standard set higher than statutory.
 Claiming a property needed “professional cleaning” when the agreement is post-2019 invites a tenant counter-claim under the Tenant Fees Act 2019.
 The standard is return-to-check-in condition allowing for fair wear and tear.